What Are Noun Modifiers?

 At first it was a

-We often use noun modifiers to show that one thing is a part of something else or belongs to something else.
-Do not use possessive nouns in these cases.
+Noun modifiers are commonly used to indicate that one thing is a part of or belongs to something else.
+Possessive nouns should be

-Another way to show something is a part of a whole is to use the preposition of to make a noun phrase.
-However, this is not as frequent as noun modifiers.
+Another way to indicate that something is a part of a whole is to use the preposition 'of' to create a noun phrase.
+However, this is less common than using noun modifiers.
 For example:

 the car door = the door

-Another way to show the material of something is using the preposition 'of.'
+Another way of indicating the material of something is using the preposition 'of.'
 For example:

 paper table = table

-To indicate the function of a noun, you can use noun modifiers.
-In this case, the dependent shows the function, and the head is the noun that is being described.
+Noun modifiers can be used to indicate the function of a noun.
+In this case, the modifier describes the function and the head noun represents the object being described.
 Check out the examples:

 I'll buy new